cmmorrow/sci-analysis/README.md

 ### What is sci-analysis?
 sci-analysis is a python module for performing rapid statistical data analysis.
 It provides a graphical representation of the supplied data as well as the statistical analysis. sci-analysis is smart enough to determine the correct analysis and tests to perform based on the shape of the data you provide, as well as whether the data is normally distributed.

 Currently, sci-analysis can only be used for analyzing numeric data.
 Categorical data analysis is planned for a future version.
-The three types of analysis that can be performed are histograms of single vectors, correlation between two vectors and one-way sci-analysisANOVA.
+The three types of analysis that can be performed are histograms of single vectors, correlation between two vectors and one-way ANOVA.

+### What's new in sci-analysis version 1.3?

+In version 1.3, sci-analysis has been re-written from scratch and is now object oriented. sci-analysis is now a python package of modules with classes instead of a single module with functions.
+The reason for this change is to make the code easier to follow and to establish a code base that can be easily updated and modified in the future.
+The change should be mostly transparent, however, the names of individual tests have changed, and some of them now need to be called with the module name.

 ### Getting started with sci-analysis
 sci-analysis require python 2.7.
 It has not been tested with python 3.0 or above.